Skip to main content

 The Model Lineup

-• GPT-5.3-Codex -- OpenAI's most capable coding model (Feb 2026), combining GPT-5.2-Codex coding performance with GPT-5.2 reasoning at 25% faster speeds.
-Sets new highs on SWE-Bench Pro and Terminal-Bench.
-Available in the Codex app, CLI, and IDE extensions.
+• GPT-5.3-Codex -- OpenAI's specialized Codex coding model (Feb 2026), combining GPT-5.2-Codex coding performance with GPT-5.2 reasoning at 25% faster speeds.
+Available in the Codex app, CLI, and IDE extensions alongside the newer GPT-5.5.

 Where GPT Excels